3 Easy Techniques To Teach Programming To Low Ability Students

 If you haven’t got time to create your own, grab a copy of my input and output programming task cards that can save you hours of preparation time.

-If you’re looking for some ready-to-use computer science or Python lessons to help you manage your workload, check out my teaching computing section to save hours of preparation time.
+If you’re looking for some ready-to-use computer science or Python lessons to help you manage your workload, check out my teach computing section to save hours of preparation time.

 I hope this, rather longer than I expected, post has given you some helpful advice for teaching your computing students.